njtierney/njtierney.github.io/Resources.md

 You can also augment your rmarkdown documents with [templates](http://rmarkdown.rstudio.com/developer_document_templates.html).
 For example -  [rticles](https://github.com/rstudio/rticles) which is an r package that adds loads of rmarkdown templates.
 Currently, there are templates for the R Journal, the UseR Conference, Journal of Statistical Software, PLoS Computational Biology, and more!

-# Learning R and Statistics
+# Learning Statistics Using R

 If you want to learn statistics using R, check out [this website](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos) containing 15 hours of an applied R statistics course from Stanford.
 They also have an [excellent (and free!) book](http://www-bcf.usc.edu/~gareth/ISL/).